ittianyu/BottomNavigationViewEx/README.md

 |getMenuItemPosition|Get menu item position in menu.
 Return position if success, -1 otherwise.
 |getOnNavigationItemSelectedListener|Get OnNavigationItemSelectedListener.
 |setCurrentItem|Set the current checked item.
+|setIconMarginTop|set margin top for icon.
 |setIconSize|Set all item ImageView size.
 |setIconSizeAt|Set all item ImageView size which at position.
+|setIconsMarginTop|set margin top for all icons.
 |setIconTintList| Set the icon tint list.
 |setIconVisibility|Change the visibility of icon.
 |setItemBackground| Set background of item.